 Every time Chargent calls out to your payment gateway to send a credit card or ACH transaction, it creates a transaction record in Salesforce containing the data it receives in response.

-Transactions is a custom object in Salesforce, related to either the Chargent Orders, Opportunity, or Case record (depending on which Chargent Transaction package you have installed).
+Transactions is a custom object in Salesforce, related to Chargent Orders as a Master-Detail relationship.
 The list of transactions can be found at the bottom of the page:

 Almost all the data in a Chargent Transaction record has been received from your payment gateway in response to the callout Chargent made.
 Key fields include: